andrewkwolek/andrewkwolek.github.io/_projects/vslam.md

   - Andrew Kwolek
 ---

-## Overview

-I implemented a Visual SLAM (Simultaneous Localization and Mapping) pipeline from scratch using a RealSense RGB-D camera, leveraging capabilities from open-source frameworks and libraries such as ROS2, OpenCV, Ceres Solver, and custom message interfaces.
-This project was completed as a preliminary step to my final project as part of my MS in Robotics degree at Northwestern University.

 ## Project Description

 Visual SLAM represents one of the fundamental challenges in robotics - how can a robot simultaneously understand where it is in the world while building a map of that world using only visual sensors?
 This project tackles that challenge by implementing a complete SLAM pipeline that processes RGB-D camera data in real-time to estimate camera poses and construct a 3D landmark map.